XDgov/data-design-standards/_components/axes.md

       </div>
       <h5 class="usa-color-heading">Why it’s Only Acceptable</h5>
       <p>
-        labeling every tick mark isn’t necessary and can often cause labels to clutter and overlap, especially in smaller visualizations or when viewed on smaller screen sizes.
+        Labeling every tick mark isn’t necessary and can often cause labels to clutter and overlap, especially in smaller visualizations or when viewed on smaller screen sizes.
       </p>